Continuing Education Activity

 Clozapine is part of a group of drugs known as second-generation antipsychotics or atypical antipsychotics.
 Antipsychotic drugs are vital in treating the core symptoms of schizophrenia: hallucinations and delusions.
 As an atypical antipsychotic, clozapine acts an antagonist to both dopamine and serotonin receptors.
-It binds to the dopamine D4 with higher affinity than the dopamine D2 receptor contributing to the decrease in negative symptoms and extrapyramidal symptoms.
-Clozapine is a partial 5-HT1A agonist, contributing to the reduction of negative symptoms and extrapyramidal symptoms, and a muscarinic M1, M2, M3, M5, histamine, and alpha-1 adrenergic-receptor antagonist.
+It binds to the dopamine D4 with a higher affinity than the dopamine D2 receptor, contributing to decreased adverse events and extrapyramidal symptoms.
+Clozapine is a partial 5-HT1A agonist, contributing to reducing negative symptoms and extrapyramidal symptoms, and a muscarinic M1, M2, M3, M5, histamine, and alpha-1 adrenergic-receptor antagonist.
 Norclozapine, the metabolite of clozapine, actively works on the M1 and M4 receptors.

 The risk of developing agranulocytosis is around 1% in patients who take clozapine, which may be independent of dosing.
 Most cases occur early in the treatment, within six weeks to six months, and require extensive monitoring of blood absolute neutrophil counts.
 The definition of neutropenia is an ANC level below 1500/mm, and agranulocytosis is an ANC level below 500/mm.
 Many have tried to explain the link between clozapine and agranulocytosis by attributing this adverse effect to drug interactions with the immune system and genetic predisposition.
 A study in 2015 looked into the benefits of pharmacogenetic testing and how it may affect monitoring in patients at risk for clozapine-induced agranulocytosis.
 The study suggested that patients with a lower genetic risk may benefit from a more relaxed hematological monitoring schedule.
 Risk factors include old age, female, genetics, and concurrent treatment with other drugs known to cause agranulocytosis.
 Clinicians must place patients taking clozapine on a national registry.
 Granulocyte colony-stimulating factor may be an option to increase levels of white blood cells.

 Clozapine-induced myocarditis is a rare complication, affecting less than 3% of patients.
-This lethal dose-independent side effect appears more frequently appears during the first four weeks of treatment.
+This lethal dose-independent side effect appears more frequently during the first four weeks of treatment.
 In these patients, signs and symptoms of myocarditis may vary from having a flu-like illness to respiratory and cardiovascular symptoms.
-Some clozapine-induced myocarditis cases may even present in an atypical form without any symptoms leading to higher rates of fatality.
+Some clozapine-induced myocarditis cases may even present atypically without any symptoms leading to higher fatality rates.
 Risk factors include rapid titration of the drug, metabolic side effects of clozapine, concurrent use of selective serotonin reuptake inhibitors, and illicit substances.
 Treatment includes immediate clozapine cessation, which may resolve the case.

-Clozapine may lower the seizure threshold in both epileptic and normal patients.
+Clozapine may lower the seizure threshold in both patients with epilepsy and normal patients.
 The risk is usually dose-dependent, around 1% to 6%, especially with rapid titration, and might be more prevalent in younger patients.
 This side effect may appear at any stage of treatment.
 Patients who experience a seizure while on clozapine may benefit from the addition of an anti-epileptic like valproic acid.

 Sialorrhea is a dose-dependent and benign condition that may be bothersome to some patients.
 One risk of excessive salivation is aspiration pneumonia.

 Cholinergic and serotonergic properties of clozapine may affect the gastrointestinal system and lead to constipation or even ileus.
 Constipation affects anywhere from 15% to 60% of all patients taking clozapine and is dose-dependent, making it one of the most common side effects.
-In severe cases, constipation can progress to ileus, which may lead to bowel obstruction and bowel ischemia.
-One study suggests these cholinergic effects may even lead to dysphagia, which can progress to aspiration pneumonia, suggesting gastric hypomotility may not be limited to just the bowel.
+In severe cases, constipation can progress to ileus, leading to bowel obstruction and bowel ischemia.
+One study suggests these cholinergic effects may even lead to dysphagia, which can progress to aspiration pneumonia, meaning gastric hypomotility may not be limited to just the bowel.
 Management includes adequate fluid intake, laxative or docusate use, and dose reduction.